 Support Calvin’s Mission through External Partnerships

 Educating undergraduate students is our core activity.
 "To ask about the goals of education is also to ask how we should live," according to our Expanded Statement of Mission.
 This part of our task includes knowledge and competence in the methods and skills of specific fields of academic study, professional work, and the arts.
 It also "entails responsibility" and "caring."
-These "interlocking educational goals" define the College.
-To better define and assess these goals, Calvin is developing an education "framework," the equivalent of all-college student learning objectives.
+These "interlocking educational goals" define the University.
+To better define and assess these goals, Calvin is developing an education "framework," the equivalent of all-university student learning objectives.
 It will use this framework to assess how well graduates have done in meeting these goals and to evaluate and coordinate curricular (core and majors/minors) and co-curricular programs, with an eye to traditional goals—integrating faith, learning, and living—and more recent ones, such as diversity and sustainability.
 Flourishing teachers are essential for effective student learning.
 Such assessment thus is not meant to add new burdens to what faculty and staff already do, but rather to measure how well we are meeting these goals so we can better sustain what we are doing and improve.
-In addition to reviewing existing programs, in the next five years the College also will consider developing new programs, for traditional undergraduate students, adult learners, and graduate students, including through partnerships with other institutions.
+In addition to reviewing existing programs, in the next five years the University also will consider developing new programs, for traditional undergraduate students, adult learners, and graduate students, including through partnerships with other institutions.

 - Articulate and implement an educational framework which embodies our current educational philosophy and enhances and supports Calvin's Reformed Christian mission in higher education.